nopunindented/nopunindented/README.md

 • I'm in my 4th year of software engineering at the University of Alberta

-• Incoming SWE Intern @Tesla on the Traffic Engineering team (distributed systems & infrastructure)
+• SWE Intern @Tesla on the Traffic Engineering team (distributed systems & infrastructure)
+  • Projects including setting up and optimizing infrastructure for Robotaxi and tesla.com

 • I've completed 5 internships at companies including Fidelity Investments & Dayforce (formerly Ceridian)